€ 49,95

 Customer ratings and reviews

 Bees are known as industrious insects that produce honey.
-However, there is only one species of bee that does so: the honey bee.
-Few people know that there are 357 other bee species in the Netherlands besides the honey bee, such as mask bees, silk bees, sloth bees and bumblebees.
+However, only one bee species does that: the honey bee.
+Few people know that, besides the honey bee, another 357 bee species occur in the Netherlands, such as masked bees, plasterer bees (cellophane bees), pantaloon bees, and bumblebees.

-Apart from their common preference for flowers, each species of bee maintains very different habits.
-One collects pollen on dandelions, the other on meadowlarks.
-Some dig nests in the ground, while others nest in empty snail shells.
-This diversity can be found everywhere, even on balconies in the middle of the city, where mason and wallpaper bees do their chores.
-For the first time, all knowledge about Dutch bees is now bundled in one magisterial book.
+Apart from their shared preference for flowers, each bee species has its own habits.
+One gathers pollen from dandelions, another from field scabious.
+One digs nests in the ground, another settles in empty snail shells.
+This diversity is found everywhere, even on balconies in the middle of the city, where mason and leafcutter bees do their handiwork.
+For the first time, all knowledge about Dutch bees has been brought together in a single, magisterial book.

-The bees could use some attention, because they are not doing well.
-As many as 138 species have declined in their distribution and 34 of them have now even completely disappeared from the Netherlands.
-This is worrying, because bees perform an important function as pollinators of flowers, both in nature and in agriculture and horticulture.
+Bees could use some attention, because they are not doing well.
+No fewer than 138 species have declined in their distribution, and 34 of these have even disappeared entirely from the Netherlands.
+This is worrying, because bees play an important role as pollinators of flowers, both in nature and in agriculture and horticulture.

-Therefore, now all attention to over 350 species of Dutch wild bees in volume 11 of the acclaimed series `Netherlands Fauna`.
-Dutch Bees is an indispensable source of information for nature and insect lovers, entomologists, policy makers, managers, farmers, beekeepers and beekeepers.
+Therefore, full attention now for more than 350 species of Dutch wild bees in volume 11 of the much-praised series `Nederlandse Fauna`.
+The Bees of the Netherlands is an indispensable source of information for nature and insect enthusiasts, entomologists, policymakers, land managers, farmers, beekeepers and apiarists.

 The year 2012 was the Year of the Bee.
-Bees play an indispensable role for humans and nature.
-Worldwide, bee populations are in bad shape.
-If more people know about bees, together they can help better protect these insects.
+Bees play an indispensable role for people and nature.
+Worldwide, bee colonies are struggling.
+If more people know something about bees, together they can help protect these insects better.